 Representing West Cook County

-William Rodeghier is in his second term as Village President (2009 and 2013) and served as a trustee (2005) of the Village of Western Springs.
+William Rodeghier has been Village President since 2009 and served as a trustee (2005) of the Village of Western Springs.
 He is a trial lawyer specializing in commercial litigation in state and federal courts and represents clients in business disputes, real-estate and commercial transactions, contested estates and contract disputes.
 He worked as a law clerk in the U.S. District Court for the Northern District of Illinois, served in the U.S. Army (Vietnam) and taught high school at Weber in Chicago.
 Rodeghier is a graduate of IIT/Chicago-Kent College of Law, Loyola University and Quigley Preparatory Seminary North.
 He is a member of VFW Post 10778 and the American, Illinois and Chicago Bar Associations.
-Rodeghier and his wife have lived in the Village of Western Springs for 36 years.
+Rodeghier and his wife live in the Village of Western Springs.
 They have two children.

 Member, McHenry County Board

 Carolyn Schofield has been a member of the McHenry County Board since December 2012, having served on the Crystal Lake City Council from May 2009 to December 2012.
 She was also a member of the Crystal Lake Planning and Zoning Commission from 1998-2009 and has served on the McHenry County Council of Government Water Policy Task Force.
 She is a loss control engineer specializing in commercial fire protection and product liability.
 Schofield earned the Bachelor's degree in General Engineering with specialization in Environmental Quality from the University of Illinois at Urbana-Champaign.